Technical pieces that look like a walk in the park but act like an expedition.

-Take your favorite flannel, beef it up or slim it down, give it some performance features like SPF, quick-drying capabilities or huge thermal insulation properties, and you have a technical piece that looks like a walk in the park but acts like an expedition.
+Take your favorite flannel, beef it up or slim it down, give it some performance features like SPF, quick-drying capabilities or huge thermal insulation properties.

 Some call them shackets: A shirt and a jacket rolled into one.
 They’re perfect for autumn mountain biking, cold-weather bouldering, sitting around the fire or raking leaves.

 Our favorites brands have pieces that fall somewhere between thick and cozy and thin and functional.

 This light, SPF 30 button up looks stylish enough for a preppy social and still halts the wind, blocks the sun and dries super fast.
 We ride this in all sorts of conditions, from Sedona spring trails to alpine summer singletrack.

 Wool outer, nylon interior, $120-$150

 Hands down, this shacket is a favorite go-to for chilly bouldering sessions and on belay duty at the crag – or evening for playing music around a campfire.
 Truth be told, we don this around the office too, but its true calling is outside.
 The interior lining breaks the chill and the exterior wool traps heat in.